pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 level=organizer
 ```

-If you set `level` to `global`, then your instance will use a single system-wide SP
+If you set `level` to `global`, then your instance will use a single system-wide SP.
 If you set `level`to `organizer`, then the SP will have to be configured for each organizer individually.
 If you do not define `level`, then it will default to `organizer`.